The Nine Beats of Ratatat

 ::

-Update 3/29: Some tracks from 9 Beats have been turning up as the backing music for the forthcoming Ratatat Remixes Vol 2.
+Update 3/29: Some tracks from 9 Beats have turned up as the backing music on Ratatat Remixes Vol 2.
 Specifically: